 These two times were an allegory for us; at the first time Moses was commanded to strike the rock and the water would come out.
-That was an allegory that the death of Christ would bring forth the living waters of salvation; the water of the whole Word of God, the way to life eternal for humanity.
-And today we have the Ekklesia rejecting the living water of salvation; the water of the whole Word of God!
+That was an allegory that the death of Christ would bring forth the living waters of salvation.
+And today we have the Ekklesia rejecting the living water of salvation; the water of the Holy Spirit and the whole Word of God!

 Exodus 17:5 And the Lord said unto Moses, Go on before the people, and take with thee of the elders of Israel; and thy rod, wherewith thou smotest the river, take in thine hand, and go.
 17:6 Behold, I will stand before thee there upon the rock in Horeb; and thou shalt smite the rock, and there shall come water out of it, that the people may drink.
 And Moses did so in the sight of the elders of Israel.

 The second time Moses was commanded to SPEAK to the rock and the living waters of salvation would flow out.
 This is in reference to the fact that Christ would only die [be struck] ONCE and that at the appointed time all who call on the name of the Lord would be saved.